paritytech/project-mythical/docs/docs.md

 ### AccountId20 and EthereumSignature Support

-The Mythos parachain uses **AccountId20** and **EthereumSignature** to support interoperability and integration with Ethereum-based assets and identities.
+The Mythos parachain uses **AccountId20** and **EthereumSignature** to maintain compatibility with Ethereum-based systems.
 20-byte `AccountId20` allows for compatibility with Ethereum-style addresses, while `EthereumSignature` enables the verification of transactions and signatures originating from Ethereum accounts by checking the keccak256-hashed payload with ECDSA signature schemas.

 ### XCM Configuration

-Mythos is integrated with **AssetHub** and **Snowbridge**, allowing it to receive the original [MYTH ERC20 token](https://etherscan.io/address/0xba41ddf06b7ffd89d1267b5a93bfef2424eb2003) from Ethereum and interact with other parachains in the Polkadot ecosystem.
+Mythos is integrated with **AssetHub** and **Snowbridge**, allowing it to receive the original [MYTH ERC20 token](https://etherscan.io/address/0xba41ddf06b7ffd89d1267b5a93bfef2424eb2003) from Ethereum mainnet and interact with other parachains in the Polkadot ecosystem.
 The XCM configuration facilitates seamless asset transfers and cross-chain communication, which is crucial for supporting multi-chain interactions and decentralized financial activities.

 ### Benchmarking Hardware